… or web spiders FTW!

 Puzzles time! 🙂

 The PCB is an FR2 type, so I’ve used cyanoacrylate glue to temporarily put it together.

-Once that was done, I’ve poured an epoxy resin on top to make it rock solid.
-I’ve wanted to cover the largest possible area while avoiding more complex parts so only resistors and diodes were covered.
+Once that was done, I poured epoxy resin on top to make it rock solid.
+I wanted to cover the largest possible area while avoiding more complex parts so only resistors and diodes were covered.

-With a PCB in a one-piece, I’ve started to remove the solder mask on a bottom part traces to prepare it for soldering.
+With a PCB in a one-piece, I’ve started to remove the solder mask on the bottom part traces to prepare it for soldering.

-Then, I’ve soldered on wires that connected all broken traces.
+Then, I soldered on wires that connected all broken traces.
 At this point, I’ve also fixed several cold joints that were there too.